How to Insure Classic and Collector Cars

 How often can I drive my classic car?

 You should be able to take your antique car out for some leisurely drives.
 Be sure to check with your agent if you plan on going on a high-mileage road trip.
-Classic cars aren’t meant to be your day-to-day mode of transportation.
+Classic vehicles aren’t meant to be your day-to-day mode of transportation.

-Premiums will almost surely be lower for a classic/antique car.
+Insurance premiums will almost surely be lower for a classic/antique car.
 This is because it shouldn’t rack up a ton of miles, so there’s less risk for accidents to happen.

 Share: